theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 {{< tweet 1244145852773515264 >}}

 But the tweet is from March 2020.
 According to newer findings, _the virus is airborne_ (read above).
-But based on what I understand, taking a walk in the park is still safe, given conditions like a small number of people, great air circulation, people wearing masks, etc.
+Although, based on what I understand, taking a walk in the park is still safe, given conditions like a small number of people, great air circulation, people wearing masks, etc.

 Caution is necessary.
 Talk to your doctor to know more.
-Based on what I have understood from the doctors I have spoken to, taking a walk in the park is safe; transmission that way is highly unlikely, provided you handle your personal protection.
+Based on what I have understood from the doctors I have spoken to, transmission while walking in the park is highly unlikely, provided you handle your personal protection.

 Again, watch the video clip above, you will understand.